Philotheephilix/Multi-funtional-telegram-bot/README.md

 	pillow

 	pypdf (version 2.0 as latest 3.0 has some issues)

+	cryptography

+	dotenv

+	instagrapi

 4. Configure email and API tokens

-5.Run this script in Python IDLE or in some IDE
+5. Run Initialize.py script in Python IDLE or in some IDE first to configure all needed credentials

+6. Then, Run multi_bot.py to start the bot

 ## Security
   Our goal is to provide secure environment so we have no unneccessary online communication like analytics it's just standalone on your desk

   As we give our E-Mail id to our bot we don't know how secure is this we are working on that to improvise the privacy.

+  We have included environmental variable to store all the credentials which is encrypted while executing initialize.py and will be only decrypted during bot startup

+  The most important thing is that it is based on rolling codes and the encryption key changes everytime you start the bot and is stored securely

+## Feature request
+  If you guys are into some feature just feel free to contact me through  [TELEGRAM](https://t.me/philo_thee_philix)

 ## Disclaimer
   Anyone can download or copy our code to use and redistribute but if you copy the whole code to someother projects kindly don't forget to give credits